 Julie Goodwin is the epitome of the busy Australian mum and the nation’s favourite home cook.
 In 2009, a record-breaking 4 million Australians tuned in to watch her become the first ever winner of ‘MasterChef’.
 Viewers loved her honesty, sense of humour and humble cooking style, and when her first cookbook, Our Family Table, was published, she became one of Australia’s best-selling authors; her book held the number one slot in the book charts for over 10 weeks.
-Julie’s family-focused style of cooking and ‘mum next door’ persona made her hugely popular.
-Shortly after winning ‘MasterChef’, Julie became a regular guest on Nine’s top-rated breakfast show ‘Today’ and contributed the first of her regular recipe columns for Australian Women’s Weekly.
+Julie’s family-focused style of cooking and ‘mum next door’ persona made has turned her passion into a hugely successful career.

 A native Sydneysider, Julie’s first career was as a youth worker.
 She spent many years presenting workshops in schools across Australia before working at a juvenile detention centre on Sydney’s Central Coast.
-After having three boys in quick succession, Julie and her husband Michael started their own IT company, which they built into a success through hard work and determination.
-Cooking for friends and family was always a passion for Julie, and an enjoyable way to bring everyone together around the table.
+After having three boys in quick succession, Julie and her husband Michael started their own IT Company, which they built into a success through hard work and determination.

-Julie has developed wonderful relationships with all of her partners and continues her regular column with Australian Women’s Weekly.
 Always one to get behind a good cause, Julie currently supports several charities and is a proud ambassador for the McGrath Foundation, Oxfam and ChildFund.
-She lives on the NSW Central Coast with her husband and three sons.
+Julie lives on the NSW Central Coast with her husband and three sons.